Treach: Career

 Treach formed the hip hop group Naughty by Nature (originally named New Style) with high school friends Vin Rock and DJ Kay Gee in 1986.

 After rising to fame for his music, Treach began acting in guest roles on television series and movies.
 Some of the TV series include CSI: Crime Scene Investigation, Person of Interest, Blue Bloods.
 Some of his movies include Juice (1992), The Meteor Man (1993), Jason's Lyric (1994), and a starring role in Love and a Bullet (2002).

+In Love and a Bullet, Treach became one of the first rappers to show full-frontal nudity in a film.
+He also starred in the pornographic film Treach's Naturally Naughty Porno Movie.

 Personal life

 Treach is the older brother of Diesel, who is also a rapper and who is a member of the Rottin Razkals, a group closely affiliated with Naughty by Nature.

 Treach had a close friendship with rapper Tupac Shakur.
 They collaborated on Shakur's song "5 Deadly Venomz" and Treach appeared in his music videos for "So Many Tears" and "Temptations.
-Treach is a fan of battle rap.
+After 2Pac died in 1996, Treach released the song "Mourn You Til I Join You" about their friendship.